 - B. Officers and Duties.
 The Council shall have a chairperson (the "Chair") and a vice chairperson (the "Vice Chair").
 Pursuant to the ILA, those officers are appointed by the Board, who may request that those appointments be ratified by majority vote of the Council. - 1.
 The Chair and Vice Chair shall two year-terms that expire on June 30th, or until their successors are appointed. - (a) The Chair shall preside over all meetings and hearings of the Council and shall execute all official documents and letters on behalf of the Council. - (b) The Chair shall preserve order, and decide all points of order, subject to appeal of the membership.
 Such an appeal shall be decided by a majority vote of the members present.
 The Chair may vote on all matters before the Council. - (c) In the event of absence or disability of the Chair, the Vice Chair shall preside.
 In the absence of both, the members shall appoint a temporary Chair for that meeting. - (d) If the Chair vacates office before his or her term of office is completed, then the Vice Chair will succeed the Chair and will serve the unexpired term.
 At the next regular Council meeting, a new Vice Chair shall be recommended by the Council for appointment by the Board to serve the unexpired term of the (former) Vice Chair. - 2.
 The Chair and/or Vice Chair shall assist in the orientation of new Council members. - 3.
-All members of the Council shall recognize the Chair as the spokesperson for the Council. - C. Subcommittees.
-The Chair, with the concurrence of a majority vote of the Council, may create such special subcommittees as he or she may, from time to time, deem necessary or desirable. - 1.
-Unless otherwise specified by the Chair with the concurrence of the Council, each subcommittee will be established for a period of not to exceed one year.
-Each subcommittee will establish its own procedures except that a chairperson for such subcommittee, appointed by the Council, will report the status of the subcommittee's actions to the Council at regularly scheduled meetings. - 2.
-The chairperson of each subcommittee must be a member of the Council. - 3.
-Subcommittees may consist of members of the Council or others, approved by the Council's majority vote.
-Each subcommittee shall include less than a quorum of the entire Council.
+All members of the Council shall recognize the Chair as the spokesperson for the Council. - C. Subcommittees Advisory Committees.
+The Chair, with the concurrence of a majority voteconsent of the Council, may create such special subcommittees as he or sheadvisory committees (each, a "Committee") as the Chair may, from time to time, deem necessary or desirable.
+All Committees shall be governed by this Part III(C) and such other rules and procedures as the Committee may adopt by majority vote with the Chair's approval, so long as any such additional rules and procedures do not conflict with these this Part III(C) or any other portion of these Rules. - 1.
+Authority.
+Committees are not vested with the authority to make decisions regarding the public's business.
+Instead, the sole purpose of Committees is to give non-binding advice to the Board, Council and/or CWC Staff, as applicable.
+The Board is the CWC's governing body and has sole authority to make decisions concerning the public's business.